Networks That Do Not Have a Network Address Translation (NAT) Router

 The network has no firewall protection, exposing the phones directly to the internet & creating an opportunity for international fraud

-Customers with Cable ISPs have the most Common occurance of this problem.
+Customers with Cable ISPs have the most Common occurrence of this problem.

 Always make sure that phone-system products are acquiring an address in a private IP range before moving on to other network-related troubleshooting.